 I am responsible for undergraduate teaching in the English Language and Medieval Literature.
 I also teach on the MSt in English Language and the MSt/MPhil in English Literature 650-1550.

 My research interests are in the history of the English Language, especially in the Medieval period.
-My most recent research has focused on English spelling: its history, its role in society and its future.
-If you’re interested, have a look at my blog.

 - Does Spelling Matter?
 Oxford University Press, 2013

 - Studying the History of Early English.
 Palgrave Macmillan, 2009